-If you were notified that your household employee received payments from a state disability plan, see page H-5.
+If you were notified that your household employee received payments from a state disability plan, see page H-6.

-Social Security Number.
+Social security number.
 Enter your social security number.
 (Form 1041 filers, do not enter a number in this space.
 But be sure to enter your EIN in the space provided.)

-Employer Identification Number (EIN).
+Employer identification number (EIN).
 An EIN is a nine-digit number assigned by the IRS.
 The digits are arranged as follows: 00-0000000.
-If you have an EIN, enter it in the space provided.
+Enter your EIN in the space provided.
 If you do not have an EIN, see Do You Have an Employer Identification Number (EIN)? earlier.
-If you applied for an EIN but have not received it, enter "Applied For".
+If you applied for an EIN but have not received it, enter "Applied For."
 Do not use your social security number as an EIN.

-Line A. To figure the total cash wages you paid in 2004 to each household employee, do not count amounts paid to any of the following individuals.
+Line A. To figure the total cash wages you paid in 2006 to each household employee, do not count amounts paid to any of the following individuals.

 - Your spouse. - Your child who was under age 21. - Your parent.
-(See Exception for Parents below.) - Your employee who was under age 18 at any time during 2004.
-If the employee was not a student, see Exception for Employees Under Age 18 below.
+(See Exception for parents below.) - Your employee who was under age 18 at any time during 2006.
+If the employee was not a student, see Exception for employees under age 18 below.

-Exception for Parents.
+Exception for parents.
 Count the cash wages you paid your parent for work in or around your home if both 1 and 2 below apply.